maryrosecook/game-framework/docs/game-farmework.md

 - The reducer handles actions for thing and blueprint mutation, camera/screen changes, pause toggling, and selection.
 Engine and React UI share this reducer so UI edits and in-game mutations stay consistent.

-Type System Discipline

-- Enforce strict, explicit types across engine and UI.
-Do not rely on `any`, `as` casts, or other unsafe coercions; design functions and data structures so type correctness is guaranteed without escapes.